-The development is being delivered by a Joint Venture comprising Viridor, INEOS ChlorVinyls and John Laing, with funding from a combination of public and private finance.
-The facility will be operated by Viridor.
+The development has been delivered in two phases, Phase 1 by a Joint Venture comprising Viridor, INOVYN and John Laing, with funding from a combination of public and private finance and Phase 2 by Viridor.
+The facility is operated by Viridor.

-By reducing the amount of waste sent to landfill and using it as a resource from which to recover energy, the Runcorn facility will help the UK reduce its reliance on fossil fuels, improve sustainability and achieve significant reductions in greenhouse gas emissions, which in turn will reduce the UK’s carbon footprint.
+By reducing the amount of waste sent to landfill and using it as a resource from which to recover energy, the Runcorn facility helps reduce the UK’s reliance on fossil fuels, improve sustainability and achieve significant reductions in greenhouse gas emissions, which in turn will reduce the UK’s carbon footprint.